vckyou/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.